-This is a simple free Excel template that focuses on making it easy for you to know what’s happening with your financial situation especially when you have multiple bank accounts, credit card accounts and cash.
+This is a simple free Personal Finance management excel template that focuses on making it easy for you to know what’s happening with your financial situation especially when you have multiple bank accounts, credit card accounts and cash.
 It also helps you set budgets and see how you are actually doing against your budget.
 With simple data entry, the template provides you instant access to actionable information in a consumable form that can answer key questions regarding your personal financial situation.
 Specifically, the template helps you in knowing the following:

 - How much money is in my different bank accounts?

 - How much do I owe on credit cards?

 - On what items am I spending my money on?